 - The practice had an induction programme for all newly appointed staff.
 This covered such topics as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff.
 For example, for those reviewing patients with long-term conditions such as diabetes, COPD (chronic obstructive pulmonary disease) asthma and complex ear care. - Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
 Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
 This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs.
 All staff had received an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
-They had access to and made use of e-learning training modules and in-house training as well as educational meetings which occurred twice monthly.

-The GP registrar (a doctor studying to become a GP) was supported well by the two GP trainers, other clinical staff and by the whole practice team.
-They were given time to debrief after each of their consultation session to consolidate their learning and were encouraged to seek help from any of the partners to broaden their experience of patient care.
+They had access to and made use of e-learning training modules and in-house training as well as educational meetings which occurred twice monthly. - The GP registrar (doctors studying to become GPs) told us that they were well supported by the GPs other clinical staff and by the whole practice team.
+They told us that they were given protected time to debrief after each of their consultation session to consolidate their learning and to gain broad experience of patient care.